dymmond/edgy/docs/file-handling.md

-# File handling
+# File Handling

-File handling is notorios difficult topic in ORMs.
-In edgy we try to streamline it, so it is easy to understand and secure.
+File handling in ORMs is notoriously challenging.
+Edgy aims to simplify and secure this process.

-For this edgy has three security layers:
+Edgy implements three security layers:

-1. Restricting the image formats parsed (ImageFields).
+1.  **Restricting Image Formats:** For `ImageFields`, Edgy restricts the image formats that can be parsed, mitigating potential security vulnerabilities.
-2. Approved-only open of files (option).
-3. Direct size access as field.
-This way quota handling gets easy.
-No need to manually track the sizes.
-   However this configurable.

-and to align it with ORMs it uses a staging+non-overwrite by default concept for more safety.

-This means, there has no worry about file names clashing (one of the main reasons people wanting access to the model instance during file name creation).
-Nor that if a file shall be overwritten and the save process fails the file is still overwritten.
+2.  **Approved-Only File Opening:** Edgy provides an option for approved-only file opening, ensuring that potentially dangerous files are not automatically processed.
+3.  **Direct Size Access:** Edgy offers direct size access as a field, simplifying quota management and eliminating the need for manual size tracking.
+This feature is configurable.

+To align with ORM best practices, Edgy employs a staging and non-overwrite concept for enhanced safety.
+This prevents file name clashes and ensures that files are not overwritten if the save process fails.

-It is realized via process pid prefixing and a thread-safe reserving an available name which is used after for the file creation and commiting the file changes only after saving the model instance (direct manipulation is still possible via parameters).
+Edgy uses process PID prefixing and thread-safe name reservation, committing file changes only after saving the model instance.
+This eliminates concerns about file overwrites, regardless of whether you're using processes or threads.

-In short: Just use and stop worrying about the files beeing overwritten.
-No matter if you use processes or threads.

-There are three relevant File classes:
+Edgy provides three relevant file classes:

-- File: Raw IO to a file-like.
-Baseclass with many helper functions.
+* **File:** A base class for raw I/O operations on file-like objects, offering various helper functions.
-- ContentFile: In-memory IO.
-Transforms bytes on the fly.
-But can also be used with files.
+* **ContentFile:** An in-memory I/O class that transforms bytes on the fly and can also be used with files.
-- FieldFile: Transactional handler for field oeprations.
-Used in FileField.
-Not used directly except in subclasses of FileField.
+* **FieldFile:** A transactional handler for field operations, used in `FileField` and its subclasses.

 ## Configuration

-Filehandling is configured via the global settings.
-See `edgy/conf/global_settings.py` for the options.
+File handling is configured through global settings, which can be found in `edgy/conf/global_settings.py`.

-## Direct
+## Direct Access

-Direct access is possible via the storages object in edgy.files.
-Here you can access the files directly with a storage of your choice.
+Direct file access is possible through the `storages` object in `edgy.files`.
+This allows you to access files directly using a storage of your choice, obtaining URLs or paths for direct file access.
+This approach minimizes the impact on other parts of your application.
-You get an url or path for accessing the files directly.
-This way besides the global configuration nothing is affected.

-However there is also just limited access to transactional file handling.
-There is more control by using `save` explicit.
+However, direct access provides limited transactional file handling.
+For more control, use the `save` method explicitly.

 ## Fields

-The recommended way to handle files with database tables are FileFields and ImageFields.
-Both are quite similar, in fact ImageFields are a subclass with image related extensions.
+`FileFields` and `ImageFields` are the recommended way to handle files within database tables. `ImageFields` are a subclass of `FileFields` with additional image-related extensions.

-Fields follow a multi-store concept.
-It is possible to use in the same FileField multiple stores.
-The store name is saved along with the file name, so the right store can be retrieved later.
+Edgy fields support a multi-store concept, allowing you to use multiple storage backends within the same field.
+The storage name is saved alongside the file name, enabling retrieval of the correct storage later.

 ### FileField

-FileField allow to save files next to the database.
-In contrast to Django, you don't have to worry about the file-handling.
-It is all done automatically.

-The cleanups when a file gets unreferenced are done automatically (No old files laying around) but this is configurable too.
-Queries are fully integrated, it is possible to use delete, bulk_create, bulk_update without problems.

-Also by default overwriting is not possible.
-Files even honor a failed save and doesn't overwrite blindly the old ones.
+`FileField` allows you to save files alongside your database records.
+Edgy handles file operations automatically, including cleanups when files are unreferenced.

+Edgy also prevents overwriting files by default, even in the event of failed save operations.

-Setting a file field to None, implicitly deletes the file after saving.
+Setting a `FileField` to `None` implicitly deletes the file after saving.

-For higher control, the methods of the FieldFile can be used.
+For finer control, you can use the methods of the `FieldFile` class.

 !!!
 Tip
-    You may want to set null=True to allow the deletion of the file and having a consistent state afterward.
-    However you can circumvent the logic by using `delete` with `instant=True` which disables the transactional file handling and just deletes the file and set the name when `null=True` to None.
-    In DB the old name will be still referenced, so using `instant=True` is unsafe, except if the object is deleted anyway.
-    The `instant` parameter is used for the object deletion hook to cleanup.
+    Set `null=True` to allow file deletion and maintain a consistent state.
+Use `delete(instant=True)` to bypass transactional file handling and delete files immediately (use with caution).

 #### Parameters

-- `storage`: (Default: `default`) The default storage to use with the field.
+* `storage`: (Default: `default`) The default storage to use.
-- `with_size`: (Default: `True`).
-Enable the size field.
+* `with_size`: (Default: `True`) Enable the size field.
-- `with_metadata`: (Default: `True`).
-Enable the metadata field.
+* `with_metadata`: (Default: `True`) Enable the metadata field.
-- `with_approval`: (Default: `False`).
-Enable the approval logic.
+* `with_approval`: (Default: `False`) Enable approval logic.
-- `extract_mime`: (Default: `True`).
-Save the mime in the metadata field.
-You can set "approved_only" to only do this for approved files.
+* `extract_mime`: (Default: `True`) Save MIME type in metadata.
+Set to `"approved_only"` to do this only for approved files.
-- `mime_use_magic`: (Default: `False`).
-Use the `python-magic` library to get the mime type
+* `mime_use_magic`: (Default: `False`) Use the `python-magic` library to get the MIME type.
-- `field_file_class`: Provide a custom FieldFile class.
+* `field_file_class`: Provide a custom `FieldFile` class.
-- `generate_name_fn`: fn(instance (if available), name, file, is_direct_name).
-Customize the name generation.
+* `generate_name_fn`: Customize name generation.
-- `multi_process_safe`: (Default: `True`).
-Prefix name with the current process id by default.
+* `multi_process_safe`: (Default: `True`) Prefix name with process ID.

 !!!
 Tip
-    If you don't want the process pid prefix you can disable this feature with `multi_process_safe=False`.
+    Disable process PID prefixing with `multi_process_safe=False`.

 !!!
 Note
-    The process pid prefixing has a small limitation: all processes must be in the same process namespace (e.g. docker).
+    Process PID prefixing requires all processes to be in the same process namespace.
+Use `generate_name_fn` to add unique identifiers.
-    If two processes share the same pid and are alive, the logic doesn't work but because of the random part a collision will be still unlikely.
-    You may want to add an unique container identifier or ip address via the generate_name_fn parameter to the path.

 #### FieldFile

-Internally the changes are tracked via the FieldFile pseudo descriptor.
-It provides some useful interface parts of a file-like (at least so much, that pillow open is supported).
+`FieldFile` tracks changes and provides a file-like interface.

-You can manipulate the file via setting a file-like object or None or for better control, there are three methods:
+You can manipulate files by setting a file-like object or `None`, or use the following methods:

-* save(content, *, name="", delete_old=True, multi_process_safe=None, approved=None, storage=None, overwrite=None):
+* `save(content, *, name="", delete_old=True, multi_process_safe=None, approved=None, storage=None, overwrite=None)`: Save a file.
-* delete(*, instant, approved): Stage file deletion.
-When setting instant, the file is deleted without staging.
+* `delete(*, instant, approved)`: Stage file deletion.
-* set_approved(bool): Set the approved flag.
-Saved in db with `with_approval`
+* `set_approved(bool)`: Set the approved flag.

-`content` is the most important parameter.
-It supports File-Like objects in bytes mode as well as bytes directly as well as File instances.

-In contrast to Django the conversion is done automatically.
+`content` supports file-like objects, bytes, and `File` instances.

 !!!
 Tip
-    You can overwrite a file by providing overwrite=True to save and pass the old file name.
+    Overwrite files with `overwrite=True` and the old file name.
-    There is no extra prefix added from `multi_process_safe` by default (except you set the parameter explicitly `True`), so the overwrite works.

 !!!
 Tip
-    You can set the approved flag while saving deleting by providing the approved flag.
+    Set the approved flag during save or delete.

 !!!
 Tip
-    If you want for whatever reason `multi_process_safe` and `overwrite` together, you have to specify both parameters explicitly.
+    Use `multi_process_safe` and `overwrite` together by specifying both parameters explicitly.

 #### Metadata

-The default metadata of a FileField consists of
+`FileField` metadata includes:

-- `mime`
+* `mime`

-Additionally if `with_size` is True you can query the size of the file in db via the size field.
+If `with_size` is `True`, the file size is available in the database as `<file_field_name>_size`.
-It is automatically added with the name `<file_field_name>_size`.

 ### ImageField

-Extended FileField for image handling.
-Because some image formats are notorious unsafe you can limit the loaded formats.
+`ImageField` extends `FileField` for image handling, allowing you to restrict loaded image formats.

-#### Extra-Parameters
+#### Extra Parameters

-- `with_approval`: (Default: `True`).
-Enable the approval logic.
-Enabled by default in ImageFields.
+* `with_approval`: (Default: `True`) Enable approval logic.
-- `image_formats`: (Default: []).
-Pillow formats to allow loading when the file is not approved.
-Set to None to allow all.
-- `approved_image_formats`: (Default: None).
-Extra pillow formats to allow loading when the file is approved.
-Set to None to allow all (Default).
+* `image_formats`: (Default: `[]`) Allowed Pillow formats for non-approved files.
+* `approved_image_formats`: (Default: `None`) Allowed Pillow formats for approved files.

 #### ImageFieldFile

-This is a subclass from FieldFile with an additional method
+`ImageFieldFile` is a subclass of `FieldFile` with an additional method:

-`open_image`

-which opens the file as a PIL ImageFile.
+* `open_image`: Opens the file as a PIL `ImageFile`.

 !!!
 Note
-    `open_image` honors the format restrictions by the ImageField.
+    `open_image` honors the format restrictions specified by `ImageField`.

 #### Metadata

-The default metadata of a ImageField consists of
+`ImageField` metadata includes:

-- `mime`
+* `mime`
-- `height` (if the image could be loaded (needs maybe approval))
-- `width` (if the image could be loaded (needs maybe approval))

-Also the size is available like in FileField in a seperate field (if enabled).
+* `height`
+* `width`

+The file size is also available, similar to `FileField`.

 ## Concepts

 ### Quota

-When storing user data, a quota calculation is important to prevent a malicous use as well as billing the users correctly.

-A naive implementation would iterate through the objects and add all sizes, so a storage usage can be determined.

-This is inperformant!
-We have the size field.

-Instead of iterating through the objects, we just sum up the sizes in db per table via the sum operator
+Use the size field to calculate storage usage efficiently.

 ```python
 {!> ../docs_src/fields/files/file_with_size.py !}
 ```

 ### Metadata

-Because metadata of files are highly domain specific a JSONField is used to hold the attributes.
-By default `mime` is set and in case of ImageField `height` and `width`.
-This field is writable, so it can be extended via automatically set metadata.
-However when saving a file or the model without exclusions it is overwritten.

-The recommend way of extending it is via subclassing the fields (actually the factories) and providing a custom extract_metadata.
+Metadata is stored in a `JSONField`.
+Extend metadata by subclassing fields and providing a custom `extract_metadata` method.

-The column name of the metadata field differs from the field name because of size reasons (long names can lead to violating column name length limits).

-It is available as column `<file_or_image_field_name>_mdata`.
+The metadata column is named `<file_or_image_field_name>_mdata`.

-### Approval concept
+### Approval Concept

-FileFields and ImageField have a parameter `with_approval`.
-This parameter enables a per file approval.
-Non-approved files cannot be opened and only a limited set of attributes is extracted (e.g. mime).

-This ensures dangerous files are not opened automatically but first checked by a moderator or admin before they are processed.
+The `with_approval` parameter enables per-file approval.
+Non-approved files have limited attribute extraction.

-For usability `ImageField` allows to specify image formats which are processed regardless if the file was approved.
+`ImageField` allows specifying image formats that are processed regardless of approval.
-By default list of these formats is empty (behavior is off).

-Third party applications can scan for the field:

-`<file_or_image_field_name>_approved` or the column with name `<file_or_image_field_name>_ok`

-to detect if a file was approved.
+Third-party applications can check the `<file_or_image_field_name>_approved` field or `<file_or_image_field_name>_ok` column to determine file approval status.